honthao/bird-classifier/README.md

 ## Problem Description

-Train a network model to classify/predict bird species.
+Train a network model to classify/predict bird species for the [bird classification Kaggle challenge](https://www.kaggle.com/competitions/birds23sp)

 ## Datasets

-I used the [Kaggle datasets](https://www.kaggle.com/competitions/birds23sp/data) provided on the challenge website, which include 38562 images (555 classes) for training and 10000 images for testing.
+I used the Kaggle datasets provided on the challenge website, which include 38562 images (555 classes) for training and 10000 images for testing.

 ## Pre-existing Work